Making a Great Event Listing

-You will be able to upload your listing image in Eventotron.
+You will be able to upload your web and app listing images in Eventotron.
 Please note it is important to provide us with high quality images.

 Your image needs to be a clear representation of your event and should convey the style of the work.
 The image has to work on a very small scale, so don’t make it too detailed; ensure it is appropriately cropped without small text.
 Please make sure you own the copyright to the image you upload.